Exponential utility maximization in small/large financial markets: Abstract

 \section{Abstract}

+{This note studies optimal portfolio selection problems under the exponential utility function $U(x)=-e^{-ax}, a>0,$ in a market with multiple risky assets with return vector given by normal mean-varaince mixture (NMVM) models (models given by (\ref{one}) in the introduction).
+An agent with initial capital $W_0$ invests her wealth on a risk-free asset with return $r_f$ and multiple risky assets with NMVM return vector.
+In this note, under the assumption of linear independence of $\gamma$ and $\mu-\1r_f$, it is shown that the agents optimal portfolio is given explicitly by

-{Obtaining utility maximizing optimal portfolios in closed form is a challenging issue when the return vector follows a more general distribution than the normal one.
-In this note, we give closed form expressions, in markets based on finitely many assets, for optimal portfolios that maximize the expected exponential utility when the return vector follows normal mean-variance mixture models.
-We then consider large financial markets based on normal mean-variance mixture models also and show that, under exponential utility, the optimal utilities based on small markets converge to the optimal utility in the large financial market.
-This result shows, in particular, that to reach optimal utility level investors need to diversify their portfolios to include infinitely many assets into their portfolio and with portfolios based on any set of only finitely many assets, they never be able to reach optimum level of utility.
-In this paper, we also consider portfolio optimization problems with more general class of utility functions and provide an easy-to-implement numerical procedure for locating optimal portfolios.
-Especially, our approach in this part of the paper reduces a high dimensional problem in locating optimal portfolio into a three dimensional problem for a general class of utility functions.}
+This note also studies large financial markets based on normal mean-variance mixture models.
+The main result in this part of the note shows that the optimal exponential utilities based on small markets converge to the optimal exponential utility in the large financial market.
+This shows, in particular, that to reach the best utility level investors need to diversify their investment to include infinitely many assets into their portfolio and with portfolios based on only finitely many assets they never be able to reach the optimum level of utility. }

 \textbf{Keywords:} Expected utility; Mean-variance mixtures; Hara utility functions; Large financial markets; Martingale measures. \textbf{JEL Classification:} G11